automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

 * Sending Slack messages via the [Kaholo Slack Plugin](https://github.com/Kaholo/kaholo-plugin-slack) for S3 Buckets that will be remediated.
 * Sending Slack messages via the [Kaholo Slack Plugin](https://github.com/Kaholo/kaholo-plugin-slack) for S3 Buckets that will be ignored.
 * Not sending Slack messages for S3 Buckets that will be ignored.
-* Support for multiple AWS account ids.
+* Support for multiple AWS account ids used for the AWS CLI and Kaholo Plugins.
-* Using Least privelege permissions in AWS.
+* Using least privilege permissions in AWS.